 Types of Biomass

-We use several types of biomass today, including wood, agricultural products, solid waste, landfill gas and biogas, and biofuels.
-The uses for alcohol fuels, like ethanol, will be discussed in depth in the coming pages.
+Nearly any organic matter can be used as an energy source.
+Most biomass used today is domestically produced.
+We use several types of biomass, including wood, agricultural products, solid waste, landfill gas and biogas, and biofuels.

 Wood